jinkim31/event_thread/README.md

 Therefore, `EObject::removeFromThread()` is used to remove the worker `app` from the thread before `mainThread` is go out of the scope and destructed.

 ## Timers
+`ETimer` is used to make some process run in a periodic loop.
 ```c++
 #include <ethread.h>
 #include <etimer.h>